-Their website has valuable information for not only professionals, but also parents whose child may be impacted by a communication disorder.
+ASHA’s website provides valuable information for professionals and also parents whose child may be impacted by a communication disorder.

 They post valuable videos, research articles that can provide clarity and spark conversations about information.

-ASHA is also our national governing body as speech-language pathologists.
-In order to be a fully-licensed SLP, you must pay yearly dues to ASHA and submit 30 hours of continuing education every three years for the organization to keep certifying you to practice!
+Even more specifically, ASHA is also our national governing body as speech-language pathologists.
+So in order to be a fully-licensed SLP, you have to pay yearly dues to ASHA and do 30 hours of continuing education every three years to keep your certification to practice!

 History of BHSM

-The aim of BHSM is to raise awareness about hearing and speech problems, encouraging people to analyze their own hearing and speech, and to take action if they think there might be a problem.
-Treatment can then be given to improve the quality of life in people with communication problems.
+BHSM’s goal is to raise awareness about hearing and speech problems, inspire others to get their own hearing and speech checked, and to do something about it if there’s an issue.
+Getting treatment improves the quality of life for people with communication problems.

-AHSA offers many resources for this annual BHSM campaign held throughout May.
-These resources are tailored for both patients, health professionals and members of the public.
-A section of their website is dedicated to Better Hearing and Speech Month which features personal stories about this month.
+AHSA provides resources for the annual BHSM campaign held throughout May and for patients, health professionals, and others.
+Part of their website focuses on Better Hearing and Speech Month and features personal stories about this month.

-The BHSM website provides free resources including a screen saver, door hanger, iron on logo, plus a Press Room for media organizations.
+The BHSM website provides free resources like a screen saver, door hanger, iron-on logo, and a Press Room for media organizations.

 How to Celebrate and Raise Awareness

-As mentioned above, if you go to the BHSM website, they have downloadable files that you can post on your office window/door, at your school or even on your social media outlets.
+The BHSM website has downloadable files to post on your office door, at school, or even on social media outlets.

-In addition, if you visit ASHA’s website, they have foundations and charities that are geared towards the specific theme of the year that you can donate and share information about to different platforms.
+Also, ASHA’s website lists foundations and charities geared towards the specific theme of the year.
+Feel free to donate and share information about different platforms.

-You’d be surprised how much a simple jeans day can spread awareness about the speech pathology profession, but also shed light on some disorders/syndromes that aren’t acknowledged as frequently!
+You’d be surprised how much a simple jeans day spreads awareness about the speech pathology profession.
+Similarly, they shed light on disorders/syndromes that don’t get much attention very often!